 Things did get better as my children got older.
 They eat a variety of foods, love fruit and I have taught them to think of food as fuel for their brain and bodies.
-However, I know how hard it is to live with a picky eater, so here are a few do’s and don’ts if you’re having a hard time getting your child to simply eat.
+However, I know how hard it is to live with a picky eater, so here are a few tips for picky eaters if you’re having a hard time getting your child to simply eat.

 Picky eater tips

 - Don’t let mealtime become a power struggle.
 When children are trying to assert their independence, they might use food to show how they want to make their own mind.
 Don’t allow food to be at the center of this battle of the wills.

 - Don’t force children to eat.